chef/chef-web-docs/content/install_chef_air_gap.md

 <!-- markdownlint-disable MD007 -->
 * You have a way to get packages to your air-gapped machines
-* Machines on your air-gapped network are able to resolve each other via DNS
+* Machines on your air-gapped network are able to resolve each other using DNS
 * A server's Fully Qualified Domain Name (FQDN) is the name that will be used by other servers to access it
 * You have a private Ruby gem mirror to supply gems as needed
 * You have an artifact store for file downloads.
 At a minimum, it should have the following packages available: